Last Updated: September 28th, 2020

 Notice to Vermont Residents

-In response to Vermont regulations, we automatically treat accounts with Vermont billing addresses as if you requested that we not share your information with nonaffiliated third parties, and that we limit the information we share with our affiliates.
-If we disclose information about you to nonaffiliated third parties with whom we have joint marketing agreements, we will only disclose your name, address, other contact information, and information about our transaction and experiences with you.
+In response to Vermont regulations, we automatically treat accounts with Vermont billing addresses as if you requested that we do not share your information with nonaffiliated third parties.
+We limit the information we share with our affiliates.
+Suppose we disclose information about you to nonaffiliated third parties with whom we have joint marketing agreements.
+In that case, we will only disclose your name, address, other contact information, and information about our transaction and experiences with you.

 Notice to Nevada Residents